-The following factors were considered in planning, preparing and budgeting for the 2021 fiscal year.
+The following factors were considered in planning, preparing and budgeting for the 2020 fiscal year.

 In late January 2020, the World Health Organization (WHO) announced a global health emergency because of a new strain of coronavirus originating in Wuhan, China (the COVID-19 pandemic) and the risks to the international community as the virus spread globally beyond its point of origin.
 In March 2020, the WHO classified the COVID-19 outbreak as a pandemic based on the rapid increase in exposure globally.
-Subsequently, Nevada Governor Steve Sisolak issued a Declaration of Emergency on March 12, 2020, and ordered a shutdown of all nonessential businesses for 30 days on March 18, 2020, with the majority of them extended through May 31, 2020.
-Nonessential businesses, including casinos, restaurants and retail stores, opened and remained at 50 percent capacity while requiring facial masks and social distancing.
-The government shutdown had and continued to have an immediate effect on unemployment throughout the local economy.
+In addition, on March 12, 2020, the Governor of Nevada declared a state of emergency to protect and preserve public health and safety effective March 17, 2020.